 There are certain treatments and medications that can be used to ward off obsessive-compulsive disorder.
-They can help people that are in fear or anxiety to be desensitized to what is going on around them.
+They can help people who are in fear or anxiety to be desensitized to what is going on around them.

 Thank you for reading.
 Please subscribe to our Newsletter so you don’t miss future publications.